nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 sudo apt install nicotine
 ```

-If you prefer to install a .deb package directly, you can download one [here](http://ppa.launchpad.net/nicotine-team/stable/ubuntu/pool/main/n/nicotine/).
-Unlike the repository installation method, Nicotine+ will not update automatically unless you download and install it again each time a new release is available.
+If you prefer to install a .deb package directly, you can [download one here](http://ppa.launchpad.net/nicotine-team/stable/ubuntu/pool/main/n/nicotine/).

+Unlike the repository installation method, you need to download and install Nicotine+ from the link above every time you want to update to the latest version.

 ### Fedora